project-miracl/miracl/README.md

 The corpora used in MIRACL is available as a [HuggingFace Dataset](https://huggingface.co/datasets/miracl/miracl-corpus).
 So far, we have released data for the 16 "known languages".
-There remain 2 "surprise languages" that will not be released until later.
+The remaining 2 "surprise languages" will not be released until later.
 See our release schedule [on the MIRACL website](http://miracl.ai).

-The corpus for each language is prepared from Wikipedia dumps, where we keep only the plain text information and discard images, tables, etc.
+The corpus for each language is prepared from a Wikipedia dump, where we keep only the plain text and discard images, tables, etc.
-Each article is segmented into multiple passages via [WikiExtractor](https://github.com/attardi/wikiextractor) based on natural discourse units (e.g., `\n\n` in the wiki markup).
+Each article is segmented into multiple passages using [WikiExtractor](https://github.com/attardi/wikiextractor) based on natural discourse units (e.g., `\n\n` in the wiki markup).
-Each of these passages comprise a "document" (i.e., unit) of retrieval.
+Each of these passages comprise a "document" or unit of retrieval.
 We preserve the Wikipedia article title of each passage.

-Our collection data files are in `jsonlines`, compressed with `gzip`.
+The corpus data files are in [JSON lines](https://jsonlines.org/) format, compressed with `gzip`.
-Each line in the file corresponding to a passage, in the format of `{"docid": ..., "title": ..., "text": ...}`.
-An example from English collection:
+Each line in the file corresponds to a passage.
+Consider an example from the English corpus:

 ```
 {
     "docid": "39#0",
-    "title": Albedo,
+    "title": "Albedo",
     "text": "Albedo (meaning 'whiteness') is the measure of the diffuse reflection of solar radiation out of the total solar radiation received by an astronomical body (e.g. a planet like Earth).
 It is dimensionless and measured on a scale from 0 (corresponding to a black body that absorbs all incident radiation) to 1 (corresponding to a body that reflects all incident radiation)."
 }
 ```

+The `docid` has the schema `X#Y`, where all passages with the same `X` come from the same Wikipedia article, whereas `Y` denotes the passage within that article, numbered sequentially.
+The `text` field contains the text of the passage.
+The `title` field contains the name of the article the passage comes from.

-The statistics of the MIRACL corpora:
+Statistics of the MIRACL corpora:

 | Language        | # of Passage | # of Docs | Links |
 |:----------------|-------------:|----------:|:------|